Essential Skills Needed for a Child Psychologist

 What Skills Are Needed to Be a Child Psychologist

-Many qualities of a child psychologist or qualities of a good child counselor are comparable to those of any psychologist, but skills for kids need to be laser-focused.
+Many qualities of a child psychologist or qualities of a good child counselor are comparable to those of any psychologist, but skills for kids need to be laser focused.
 Children, whether young children or adolescents, face a different developmental point in their life.
 Biologically, and in terms of experiences.
-Jean Piaget’s theory and stages of cognitive development asserts the theory that humans—children—build on a mental construct of the world that evolves as their brain develops.
+Jean Piaget’s theory and stages of cognitive development assert the theory that humans—children—build on a mental construct of the world that evolves as their brain develops.

 Remembering the developmental differences of a child is one key distinction between therapy with a child versus as an adult, and students should keep this in mind as they move through their education and accumulate skills needed to be a child psychologist.